wcm-io/wcm-io-testing/aem-mock/src/site/markdown/usage.md

 ```

-Different resource resolver mock types are supported with pros and cons, see [Sling Mocks Usage][sling-mock-usage]
+Different resource resolver mock types are supported with pros and cons, see
-for details.
+[Resource Resolver Types][sling-mock-rrtypes] for details.

 It is even possible to supply multiple resource resolver types in the constructor argument - in this case the
 unit test is run multiple times, once for each type.
 But this is only relevant if you want to develop your own